 - What To Expect When You Order Your Credit Reports

 - Who Can Get Copies of Your Credit Reports

 - Avoid Other Sites Offering Free Credit Reports

 What is a credit report?

 A credit report is a summary of your personal credit history.
 Your credit report includes your identifying information — like your address and date of birth — and information about your credit history — like how you pay your bills or if you filed for bankruptcy.
-Three national credit bureaus (Equifax, Experian, and TransUnion) collect and update this information.
+Three nationwide credit bureaus (Equifax, Experian, and TransUnion) collect and update this information.
 Not all creditors report information to credit bureaus, but most nationwide chain store and bank credit card accounts are included in your file, along with loans, are included in credit reports.

 The information in your credit report can affect your buying power.
 It can also affect your chance to get a job, rent or buy a place to live, and buy insurance.
 Credit bureaus sell the information in your report to businesses that use it to decide whether to loan you money, give you credit, offer you insurance, or rent you a home.
 Some employers use credit reports in hiring decisions.
 The strength of your credit history also affects how much you will have to pay to borrow money.